 What he is explaining is that it is impossible to find a ‘Sahih’ hadith for every single act that is done in the prayer.
 Which is something that I have come to a conclusion about a long time ago.
-He than argues this is why for some Muslims in the Sunni sect they decide to follow a school of jurisprudence.
+He than argues this is why for some Muslims in the Sunni denomination they decide to follow a school of jurisprudence.